jm0535/dains/README.md

 ## ✍️ Author

-**Dr. Jimmy Moses (PhD)**
+**Jimmy Moses**
 School of Forestry, Faculty of Natural Resources
 Papua New Guinea University of Technology
 PMB 411, Lae, Morobe Province, Papua New Guinea

 ## 🙏 Acknowledgments